 Disable the Ambient “Lift” Display Feature

 OnePlus’ latest phone doesn’t have an always-on display like a lot of the competition, but there’s a similar feature known as Lift.
 When you “lift” up the phone the screen will turn on to show you notifications and such.
-It’s helpful, but it can also go off when it shouldn’t, or when inside a pocket.
+It’s helpful, but it can also go off when it shouldn’t, or inside a pocket.
+Try disabling that option.

 Then, in the near future, we believe an update will add the “Always-On Display” and you’ll want to disable that too.
 Well, if you need better battery life, of course.